estelle/csstdg/animation.md

     No

 The `animation-duration` property takes as it's value the length of time, in seconds (s) or milliseconds (ms), it should take to complete one cycle thru all the keyframes.
-If omitted, the animation will still be applied with a duration of 0s, with animationstart, animationend and animationinteration being fired.
-However, as the animation will take 0s to complete, it will be imperceptible.
+If omitted, the animation will still be applied with a duration of 0s, with `animationstart`, `animationend` and `animationinteration`still being fired even though the animation, taking 0s, is imperceptible.
 Negative values are invalid, and will behave as if the default of 0s were applied.

+Generally, you will want to include an `animation-duration` value for each `animation-name` provide.
+If you have only one duration, all the animations will last the same amount of time.
+Having fewer animation-durations values than animation-name values in your comma separated property value lists will not fail: rather, the values that are included will be repeated.
+If you have a greater number of duration values than name values, the extra values will be ignored.

 ### The `animation-iteration-count` property